A collection of scripts to help with creating releases for publishing libraries and dart packages.

 Underneath, it simply runs the following git command:

 You can specify the remote repository instead of the default 'origin' if needed:

 Use this if you need to retrieve the current version on pubspec.yaml

 Complete release preparation logic with the following steps:

 - Get the current version

-- Get the commits from the last tag or, if a tag is not available for the last release, from the beginning of commit history
+- Get the commits from the last version tag or, if a version tag is not available for the last release, it will get them from the beginning of the commit history

 - Check if a release is appropriate and if so...

 - Update version on pubspec including incrementing the build number

 - Create summary changelog from the commits